PotubariYamini/PROJECT-2/README.md

 3. Requirements:

+Python
-Python , jupyter notebook.
+jupyter notebook.
+Numpy
+Pandas
+matplolib
-Numpy, Pandas, matplolib,seaborn and sklearn library.
+seaborn and sklearn library.

 4. Exploratory Data Analysis & Cleaning:
 * first  we check the null values and also check the datatypes.